scollinspt/Models4PT/README.md

-# Models4PT: Fork of DAGitty
+# Models4PT: Inspired by DAGitty

-This repository is a fork of the [DAGitty](https://dagitty.net) project, which provides a collection of algorithms, a GUI frontend, and an R package for analyzing graphical causal models (DAGs).
-While preserving DAGitty’s original functionality and scope, this fork is being customized to support **physical therapy (PT) and healthcare research** as part of the **Clinical Inquiry Network** ecosystem.
+**Models4PT** is a dynamic tool for creating and analyzing graphical causal models, inspired by the foundational work of [DAGitty](https://dagitty.net).
+While preserving and building upon DAGitty’s robust algorithms and user interface, **Models4PT** is being independently developed to meet the unique needs of physical therapy (PT) clinicians and researchers.

+This repository expands [DAGitty's](https://dagitty.net) core functionality to integrate into the broader **Clinical Inquiry Network** ecosystem, supporting advanced clinical reasoning, causal modeling, and evidence-based practice in physical therapy.

 ---